Krakor92/some-custom-dataviews/README.md

 # Some custom dataviews

-Here you'll find js views I've written to leverage Dataview's power (its `API`) to suit some of my specific needs.
+Here you'll find js views I've written to leverage Dataview's power to suit some of my specific needs.

 Originally, they were used inside `dataviewjs` codeblocks but with the arrival of JS Engine and its reactive component system, I've modified them to use `js-engine` codeblocks instead